The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Satisfaction works for smaller groups which focus on avoiding fear, guilt, disgust and anger.
+Satisfaction culture, usually for smaller groups, focuses on avoiding fear, guilt, disgust and anger.

 The Defender, like the Giver, falls into the self-society-world pattern.
 This pattern is powerful for connecting with others and for leading organizations.